 Get out of a waffle rut and use up some of those brown bananas!
 These easy-to-make and customizable Homemade Banana Waffles from scratch will be your new weekend favorite!

 Have I mentioned lately how much my husband and I love bananas?
-Between the multiple banana ice creams, the banana pecan muffins, and the banana maple munchkins, of course we'd make Homemade Banana Waffles!
+Between the banana pecan muffins, and the banana maple munchkins, of course, we'd make Homemade Banana Waffles!
 Especially now that I keep sliced bananas in our freezer at all times to be able to whip up some Peanut Butter Banana Ice Cream whenever the craving hits.

 This banana waffles recipe is one of my husband's family recipes!
 It's one that he remembers from his childhood and one that I am so happy to be able to share with our girls and be a part of their childhood!